catwang01/hypothesis-chrome-extension/README.md

 ## Usage

-1. Open options page and add your details and preferences.
+1. Open options page (Right-click on the extension) and add your details and preferences.
 2. Visit the page where you have annotations.
 3. Open the extension
-4. For local PDF support, right click -> Manage Extensions -> Allow access to file URLs
+4. For local PDF support, Right-click -> Manage Extensions -> Allow access to file URLs

 ## Changelog
 ```